garygause/portfolio/README.md

 - ### Web

   - [Powerline Analytics](https://github.com/garygause/portfolio-projects/tree/master/powerline/README.md#analytics): A web app for visualizing powerline sensor data in real time.
 Part of the Powerline product I developed at Recon Dynamics adding smart sensors to powerlines across the West Coast to detect and prevent forest fires.
+(2020)

+  - [Jenny Life](https://github.com/garygause/portfolio-projects/tree/master/jennylife/README.md): A web app that allows you to apply for life insurance.
+(2018)